realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 0xffffd2ac:	0x42424242	0x42424242	0x42424242	0x00424242
 ```

-you can choose which ever word size the point is to find the those input characters hex values
+you can choose which ever word size the point is to find the those input characters hex values in memory

 ```
 #examining $esp